m-lamonaca/programming-notes/Git/git.md

 ### Undo & [Rewriting History](https://www.themoderncoder.com/rewriting-git-history/)

 `git commit --amend`: replace last commit by creating a new one (can add files or rewrite commit message)
+`git commit --amend -m "amended message"`: replace last commit by creating a new one (can add files or rewrite commit message)
 `git commit --amend  --no-edit`: replace last commit by creating a new one (can add files or rewrite commit message)
 `git reset HEAD <file>`: unstage a file
 `git reset <commit>`: undo all commits after specified commit, preserving changes locally